Dark Angel (Marvel Comics): Fictional character biography

 Dark Angel later reappeared as one of British intelligence agency MI:13's reserve agents, battling against an army of vampires on the Moon.
 The caption accompanying her reintroduction stated that she was "back from space".

 Years later, she fought the Battle of London Bridge against Mys-Tech: the board was trying to get out of their deal with Mephisto by sending all of Britain to Hell.
 She was forced to have her allies Killpower and Kether Troop trapped in Hell to stop the demons from coming to Earth.

-Shevaun found herself stuck with her father's 'karmic debts', as it turned out he'd signed her "in perpetuity" into his deal for power with Mephisto in order to get extra power and wealth ("I owe the Devil for a loan that has nothing to do with me"); she was forced to work for Mephisto by putting down demonic rebellions which left her with exhausted powers and unable to do much superhero work.
+Shevaun found herself stuck with her father's 'karmic debts', as it turned out he'd signed her "in perpetuity" into his deal for power with Mephisto in order to get extra power and wealth; she was forced to work for Mephisto by putting down demonic rebellions which left her with exhausted powers and unable to do much superhero work.
 Instead, she was left slumped in front of DVD boxsets.
 Mephisto and the Psycho-Wraith Prime manipulated her into despair and tried to sign a deal of her own, giving up the Dark Angel powers.
-This saw her tricked and captured, itself a trick so Mephisto could return her full power in the enemy's base and stop a Hell invasion that he'd helped set up: it got all his energies tied up in Mys-Tech contracts returned to himself, his debts nullified, and Shevaun left as a near-powerless "Miss Tech Hacker" who'd have to deal with the inevitable problems for him.
+This saw her tricked and captured, itself a trick so Mephisto could return her full power in the enemy's base and stop a Hell invasion that he had helped set up: it got all his energies tied up in Mys-Tech contracts returned to himself, his debts nullified, and Shevaun left as a near-powerless "Miss Tech Hacker" who would have to deal with the inevitable problems for him.